Who are we

 Director

 Marco moved to Montreal from the Philippines in 1986.
-He was a student activist and a union organizer and educator before he moved to Alberta in 2013.
-He was also a co-founder the Canada-wide alliance Migrante Canada
+He was a union organizer and educator before he moved to Alberta in 2013.
+He was also a co-founder of the Immigrant Workers Centre in Montreal and the Canada-wide alliance Migrante Canada.
+He is the coordinator for International Migrants Alliance (IMA) for Canada